srathnavel/bbnj-speech/README.md

 This project models ocean health within a country's marine jurisdiction (as measured by the Ocean Health Index) using the country's speeches at meetings of the UN Biodiversity Beyond National Jurisdictions conference.

-I scraped the speech data from the BBNJ website and downloaded and read in the contents of speech pdf documents.
-I used spacy to process the text in the scraped and tidied dataset (include lemmatization and part of speech tagging).
+I scraped the speech pdf data from the BBNJ website and read in the contents of each pdf.
+I used spacy to process the text in the scraped and tidied dataset, including lemmatization (finding the root word) and part of speech tagging.
+The cleaned dataset is quite small - it comprises 100 speeches in English given by only 40 distinct countries.

-I created this because I've been interested in BBNJ agreement progress over the last few years.
-The project is still in progress - I finished most of the modelling but haven't finished a complete writeup yet.
-Better file organization also to come.
+I set up and trained 3 model types (random forest, linear, k-nearest neighbors).
+The random forest model performed best - albeit with R-squared of less than 0.25.
+This model was fitted to the reserved test data to generate predictions (on only 30 speeches, 30% of the dataset).

+I mapped error (RMSE) and found that the model is worse at predicting ocean health index scores for smaller island countries.
+Error is higher for Sri Lanka and parts of Polynesia.
+Important lemmas included: "conservation", "instrument", "capacity building", and "transfer technology".